grandeurdev/arduino-sdk/README.md

 ## Example

 Here we go through a general example to explain the **Hardware SDK** in action.
-For smaller and more detailed examples, have a look at [this][Examples].
+For features breakdown examples of the SDK, have a look at [this][Examples].

 To begin working with the **Hardware SDK**, the very first step is to [create a new project][Grandeur Cloud Dashboard] and [register a new device][Grandeur Cloud Devices] through the [Cloud Dashboard][Grandeur Cloud Dashboard].

 ### Create a New Sketch

-Create a new folder for your `hardware workspace`, create a `.ino` file in it and open it with [Arduino IDE][Arduino IDE].
+Create a new folder for your `hardware workspace`, create a `.ino` file in it, and open it with [Arduino IDE][Arduino IDE].
 This is the sketch file where you'll write your hardware device's program.

 ### Include Apollo.h into Your Sketch